slochower/smirnoff-host-guest-manuscript/manuscript.md

 The better preorganized cavity might also relate to the uniformly higher correlations between calculation and experiment for GAFF v2.1.
 On the other hand, it is perhaps unexpected that this force field which best represents the conformational preferences of the cyclodextrin yields consistently too negative binding free energies and enthalpies.
 The present results suggest that, as SMIRNOFF99Frosst is further developed, it will be important to include sugars and other carbohydrates in the training sets used to develop parameters.
-Unfortunately, it may be challenging to find the types of high quality experimental data typically used to train force fields---such as, heats of vaporization, heats of mixing, hydration free energies, and partition coefficients, among others---for biologically relevant sugars.
+Unfortunately, it may be challenging to find the types of high quality experimental data typically used to train force fields---heats of vaporization, heats of mixing, hydration free energies, and partition coefficients, among others---for biologically relevant sugars.
 Proper accounting of sugars, and protein-sugar interactions, will be especially useful for modeling physiologically relevant protein structures, such as proteoglycans and glycopeptides.

 More broadly, the results presented in this manuscript further demonstrate that host-guest binding thermodynamics can be used to benchmark force fields, to help diagnose issues with parameters applied to specific functional groups, and to suggest directions for improvements.